 Once you have the 12v power source plugged in the device immediately lights up the LCD that it is charging and providing output to the tablet.
 The little fan will blow as well to keep the unit cooled/operating efficiently.

-Super easy and simple to get up and running!
+Super easy and simple to use!

 I will update this post with a road trip test of the dead battery to full charge time while only charging from a 12v system.

-So far we’ve just been validating the device in the comfort of our house.
+So far, we’ve just been validating the device in the comfort of our house.
 I did do a complete drain upon opening from the box – as per the manual.
 I plugged in as many USB devices as I could find and my Surface Pro tablet and charged them up.
 Once actively drained and still consuming energy, there is an audible alarm that you can hear that it will be shutting down soon.

 Where to Buy

 We reviewed the 300watt system, they have a variety available.
+RockPals updated their design for 2022 – We’ve linked to the currently available model for you to review.

 Rockpals Review Wrap-up

 The only change I would make is to have an accessory bag to keep the cables nearby and somehow attached or tied to the unit.
-My only fear is that the solar or 12v cables will disappear on me.
+My only fear is that the solar or 12v wires will disappear on me.